 - Clonazepam (Rivotril, Klonopin)

 Like every other medication, benzodiazepines come with side effects.
-Some of the most common include:
+These side effects can Some of the most common include:

 - Mental Confusion